Places to Visit whilst staying in

 Beaufort Polo Club

-The Beaufort Polo Club was established in 1872 and is nearby at Westonbirt, located just 2 miles from Shipton Moyne.
+The Beaufort Polo Club was established in 1872 and is located in nearby Westonbirt, just 2 miles from Shipton Moyne.

 Malmesbury Abbey